 Advanced Musculoskeletal training

+The Workshop will be conducted by Dr. Paul Conneely who has been practicing dry and wet needling techniques for over 20+ years.
 In that time he has successfully treated several thousand patients who have myofascial pain syndromes using these techniques.
 Dr. Conneely kept a spreadsheet that contained over 12000 muscle entries that he treated.
 The spreadsheet reveals that he has needled some 132 muscles of the body.

 This technique is safe, easy to perform and rarely does not have a good to excellent outcome.

 The two Workshops are divided along anatomical lines.
 The first in the two-part series covers the muscles that produce dysfunction from the Pelvis to the Toes.
 The second Workshop will cover those from the Pelvis to the Nose including the upper limbs.

 - Anatomy crash update course.

 - Current Concepts in Pain. - Types of Pain. - How Trigger Points were discovered. - The theory behind Trigger Points. - How to detect Trigger Points. - Their classical referral pattern.